olga-medvedeva/taco-cloud/README.md

     (order doesn't contain his own list of ordered tacos but he has an id of order request that has this list);
 - Logout.

-Service with PostgreSQL DB and has following tables:
+Service uses PostgreSQL DB and has following tables:

 ![tables](https://user-images.githubusercontent.com/90202470/153898593-bc83b59d-a2cf-4abb-bc38-cc40902e6706.jpg)